-University: P. J. Šafá rik University in Košice
+University: P. J. Šafárik University in Košice

-Faculty: Faculty of S cience
+Faculty: Faculty of Science

-Course ID: ÚFV/ ZNC/04 Course name: Journals not registered in the Current Contents Connect database and published abroad
+Course ID: ÚFV/ ZC/22

-Course type, scope a Course type: Recommended cour Per week: Per stud Course method: pre rse-load (hours): ly period: esent
+Course type, scope a Course type: Recommended cour Per week: Per stud Course method: dis rse-load (hours): ly period:

-Number of ECTS cr edits: 5
+Number of ECTS cr edits: 8

-Recommended seme ster/trimester of the cours e:
+Recommended seme ster/trimester of the cours se:

 Course level: III.

 Prerequisities:

-Conditions for cours e completion:
+Conditions for cours Publication accepted e completion: in a foreign journal as an a uthor/co-author.

-Learning outcomes:
+level of ability to ident He demonstrates the applying them critica an innovative way, as according to the higher ability to reflect on a sciently.
+He demonstrates the cost well as to generate new or est qualitative and ethical states. co-author, the PhD student demonstrates a high brrect scientific methods or research methodology.
+In the problem by using the latest approaches and empetence to use existing theories and concepts in riginal scientific knowledge, which he can publish andards of the field.
+The PhD student demonstrates eviewers' suggestions, to finalize his own ideas.

 Brief outline of the c ourse:

 Recommended litera iture:

 Course language:

 Notes:

-Course assessment Total number of asse ssed students: 69
+Course assessment Total number of assessed students: 4

 abs n

-100.0 0.0
+100.0

 Provides:

-Date of last modifica tion:
+Date of last modifica tion: 08.11.2022

 Approved: prof. Ing.
 Martin Orendáč, DrSc.